yguitton/training-material/events/tracks/gta2025-climate.md

 layout: event-track

 title: Climate
 description: Learn all about Climate on Galaxy.
 Start with the tutorial at your own pace.
-If you need support contact us during the event via the  gta_ Slack Channel.
+If you need support contact us via the Slack Channel [gta_climate](https://gtnsmrgsbord.slack.com/archives/C08QEDCEPNC).

 slack_channel: gta_climate